 Our mission is to unlock the potential of human creativity by giving a million creative artists the opportunity to live off their art and billions of fans the opportunity to enjoy and be inspired by these creators.

-This mission is critical as it also drives the business model behind Spotify.
-Indeed, as a two-sided marketplace, Spotify success depends on its ability to match the music offered by artists with their music fans preferences.
-The more this match is successful, the more Spotify will be able to retain and grow its membership base, thus substantially increase its revenues.
+The more this match is successful, the more Spotify will be able to retain and grow its membership base, thus substantially increasing its revenues.

 Spotify key partners and its challenge to gatekeepers